August 27, 2021

-Finally, the proposed rules are expected to reinforce a longstanding position of both Republican and Democratic Administrations, and what the underlying law plainly says: that the P&SA does not require proof of competitive injury to the entire livestock or poultry industry in order to find that a multinational corporation violated the P&SA in a way that harms an individual farmer.
+Finally, the proposed rules are expected to reinforce a longstanding position of both Republican and Democratic Administrations, and what the underlying law plainly says: that the P&SA does not require proof of injury to cover employees, owners and even employers form injuries or illness caught while working, learn more from this workers compensation attorney Las Vegas.
 Not only is this a ludicrous standard that no one should have to meet in order to see justice served, it is not written anywhere in the law despite courts in recent years reinterpreting the statute to require that elevated standard.

 NSAC strongly supports these new rules that will make it easier for farmers to bring and win claims, stop chicken processors from exploiting and underpaying chicken farmers, and adopt anti-retaliation protections for farmers who speak out about bad practices.
 This has been more than a decade in the making, and this time it must be done right.

 Under current labeling rules, meat can be labeled “Product of USA” if it, at a minimum, passes through a U.S. processing plant.
 For example, this label may be applied to meat raised overseas and then merely processed into cuts of meats in the United States.